civican/legisinfo/42-1/bills/C-59/bill_text.md

   **(3)** The request or consent of the Minister of Foreign Affairs may be oral, but in that case he or she must provide written confirmation of the request or consent to the Minister as soon as feasible.

-### Section 32
+### Section 31

-Activities and classes of activities that an authorization issued under subsection `30`(1) or `31`(1) may authorize the Establishment to carry out may include any of the following:
+Activities and classes of activities that an authorization issued under subsection `29`(1) or `30`(1) may authorize the Establishment to carry out may include any of the following:

 gaining access to a portion of the global information infrastructure;